[may 8] shearing day field trip

 let's eat!

 We’ll be serving up a hot lunch made on-site!
 Join us and bask in the beautiful sunshine on the ranch and enjoy the company of each other while sharing a delicious meal.
+All food on premises is gluten-free.

 please note